temporalio/proposals/php/php-rr-sdk.md

 $worker->addWorkflow($workflow);
 ```

+> Is it only possible to set one query and signal handler per channel per workflow.

 ### Using Annotations
 In more advanced frameworks it should be possible to register workflows using annotations or attributes.